 One of the best ways to keep the heat at bay is to have a summer hat.
 Make your own with this reversible, floppy sun hat pattern.
 The perfect addition to your summer wardrobe!

 For this piece, you will need fabric as well as an interface.
 You cut that out in the shape of the templates and then sew it all together.
 This is a simple and easy project.
 I absolutely love the items in my wardrobe that I made myself, don’t you?

-13. Fruit Infused Water Bottle Ice Cubes
+13. Stay Cool this Summer with Fruit Infused Water Bottle Ice Cubes

 What better way to stay hydrated and cooled off in the heat than with fruit-infused ice cubes, right in your water bottle?
 Use a water bottle ice cube tray, fill with fruit and water, then freeze.
 Slip them cubes easily into your water bottle after they’ve frozen and you’re ready to go!